ilhambara/100-days-of-code/log.md

 **Thoughts:** Besides completing this project, I also build my fundamentals to the next level by experimenting some stuff related to CSS.
 This is a treasure behind it all.

+### Day 17: August 27, 2020

+**Today's Progress**: Into The Third Project: Build a Product Landing Page. (part 3)

+**Thoughts:** On my third day, I was confident enough but still open to reach the next pit stop.
+Very comfortable feeling to close it with style.